department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-confirmation-page.md

 ![confirmation page action link]({{site.baseurl}}/images/confirmation-page-action-link.png)

- The action link guides the user back to the VA.gov homepage.
+ The [action link](https://design.va.gov/experimental-design/action_links) guides the user back to the VA.gov homepage.

 ## Helpful content

 ![need help content]({{site.baseurl}}/images/need-help.png)

-Helpful content varies depending on form to form.
+Helpful content will vary depending on the form.
 Use the H3 highlight for the title and always label it “Need help?”.
 The content usually points the user to a number they can call if they need help with their form.